MarcosMJD/mlops-chicago-taxi/README.md

 ## ToDo

+- Decide if setup vm with iac or with sh (after cloning repo)
+- Fix readme for the vm, after setupvm, iac and then setup_dev_linux?
+- Fix setup_vm script, after newgrp, a new shell is opened, so pipenv will not run.
+Check https://unix.stackexchange.com/questions/18897/problem-while-running-newgrp-command-in-script
+- Fix managment of batches (arrays).
+Keep id of the trip and so on.

 - ML
   - Improve the performance of the model (feature engineering).
 Hyperparameter tunning.
 Maybe cross data with weather info?
   - ~~Use pipeline also for data preprocessing.
 Onehotencoder after dv to process numerical variables read as strings (pipckup, dropoff)~~